On the duality between homological quantum codes of a hypermap and its dual hypermap: Quantum codes of dual hypermaps

-Actually, the equals sign in equation (6) are correct in the sense of strong isomorphism mentioned in \cite{Martin}, i.e., we say topological hypermap \(H=(\Sigma,\Gamma)\) and \(H'=(\Sigma',\Gamma')\) are strongly isomorphic, and write \(H=H'\), if there exists an orientation-preserving homeomorphism \(u:\Sigma\rightarrow\Sigma'\) with \(u|_\Gamma\) giving an equality of hypergraphs.
-Furthermore, \(H\) itself is one of the hypermap duals of \(H^*\) that satisfy the conditions of dual hypermap.
-(For a rigorous treatment, see the proof of proposition 3.)
+Actually, the equals sign in equation (4) are correct in the sense of strong isomorphism mentioned in \cite{Martin}, i.e., we say topological hypermap \(H=(\Sigma,\Gamma)\) and \(H'=(\Sigma',\Gamma')\) are strongly isomorphic, and write \(H=H'\), if there exists an orientation-preserving homeomorphism \(u:\Sigma\rightarrow\Sigma'\) with \(u|_\Gamma\) giving an equality of hypergraphs.
+In particular, \(H\) itself is one of the hypermap duals of \(H^*\) that satisfy the conditions of dual hypermap (See the proof of proposition 3.).
 Therefore, Pardeep's surface code of the dual hypermap \(H^*\) with the same set of special darts \(S\) can also be constructed easily by dualizing the original graph \(\Gamma\) and erase those curves which crosses the special darts.